statlife/somedata/README.md

 # somedata

-Some data borrowed from DS6001 UVA.
+Some data are borrowed from DS6001 UVA.